PrEP

 While the odds are lower for HIV infection for a top, research still suggests that it is best for both to use PrEP.
 The risk of infection during anal intercourse is high regardless of role and can depend on the type of intercourse.

 Therefore, PrEP should be used if one or both partners are unsure of their HIV status.
 Unfortunately, no protection can eliminate the risk of HIV transmission, but PrEP can greatly reduce it.
-PrEP should also be used in combination with other HIV-prevention methods, such as condoms, to reduce the risk of infection further.
+PrEP should also be used in combination with other HIV risk-reduction methods, such as condoms, to reduce the risk of infection further.

 The bottom line is that PrEP should be considered for both members of an anal intercourse partnership to help reduce the risk of HIV transmission, regardless of role.